Eragon033/indic-scripts/README.md

 # Introduction

-My project is called LangLearning.
+My project is called Indic Scripts.
 It is a web application made using Flask.
 India has many regional languages and if we go anywhere in India, the signs are in a partiular regional language.
 I've made this project so that it becomes easier for Hindi-speakers to atleast read the signs and be able to navigate easily.

 # Technologies